 Do you ever shake your head while watching the news at night and think to yourself, “Why is there so much violence and suffering in the world?” and then think about how impossible it would be for one person to make a positive impact?

 If so, then you will be very enheartened to learn that over twenty-three peace meditation research studies have been performed that demonstrate when an significant sized group of individuals collectively hold a coherent peaceful internal state, there can be an external measurable impact.
 This research demonstrates that when we are skilled at holding a state of coherent peace, we all have the ability to “vote with our hearts” to create the change we want to see in the world.

 As people learn how to move their nervous systems into more coherent loving states they simultaneously are able to lower their blood pressure and insulin levels, increase their well-being, enhance their relationships while making better lifestyle decisions.
 It is a win-win-win-win!

 In the center of our hearts, many of us hold an ideal of world peace, a state of cooperation, freedom and peace within all nations and people.

-The Global Peaceful Cities Project is helping people organize around these ideals with a practical evidence based approach that measures heartfelt intentions for local geographic areas.
+The Resonant Peaceful Cities Project is helping people organize around these ideals with a practical evidence based approach that measures heartfelt intentions for local geographic areas.

-Coherence meditation with intention is the hallmark of the Global Peaceful Cities Project.
+Coherence meditation with intention is the hallmark of the Resonant Peaceful Cities Project.

 Coherent meditation promotes a state of balance within the individual that results in better brain and heart functioning, which results in greater cardiac coherence, self-regulation, autonomic stability, and psychosocial well-being that predisposes people to harmonious behavior.

 When a relatively small group of statistically significant meditators reach this coherent state, there is a corresponding measurable calming of the local population.

 Our current understanding of who we are as individuals would make this idea seem to be a far-fetched.
 However, quantum physics and intentional research keeps challenging our notions of separateness.
 Their is growing evidence that redefines our influences with each other that has opened the door for an increased understanding of how we are all truly connected.

 Peace Meditation Research